Professor Kenneth A Johnson - Associate Dean, Veterinary Clinical Services

 Amongst his other interests and duties at UVTHS, Chris hopes to deliver an improved understanding of the needs of a general practitioner to our referral service.

-Dr Alastair Franklin – Consultant in Small Animal Surgery
+Dr Alastair Franklin – Specialist in Small Animal Surgery

 MA (Cantab) VetMB CertSAS FANZCVS MRCVS